phase2/behat-drupal-extension/README.md

 * `drupal_root` - specifies the path to your Drupal document root.
 * `base_url` - specify the URL to be used when bootstrapping Drupal.
 If using MinkExtension, this should match the base_url in the MinkExtension settings.
+* `module` - specify the name of an enabled Drupal module to run the feature suite bundled with the module.